kerkelae/disimpy/docs/source/installation.rst

 For advanced users
 ******************

-The package can be installed directly from source (note that you can specify things such as branch and commit):
+The package can also be installed directly from source (note that you can specify things such as branch and commit):

 .. code-block::